humanwhocodes/humanwhocodes.com/src/pages/coaching.md

 > As a staff engineer at a startup, I juggle numerous responsibilities and am often pulled in many different directions.
 Nicholas played a crucial role in helping me navigate these challenges, drawing on his extensive experience and coaching background to give me unbiased feedback and guidance.
 He also assisted me in identifying and pursuing the aspects of my work that I enjoy the most, while still being a valuable and effective contributor to my company.
 I highly recommend him to fellow senior engineers and look forward to working with him again soon!
 >
 > -- Samantha Paras, Staff Software Engineer

-## A network of coaches

-It's possible that I may not be the right coach for you, which is why I also work with a network of experienced coaches from a variety of backgrounds.
-These coaches, both male and female, all have at least 10 years of professional experience in software engineering.
-Some have experience on the managerial track, others have extensive startup experience, and still others have a rich combination of experiences that make them ideal coaches.
-All of these coaches have been personally interviewed and trained by me, so I can vouch for the experience you'll have working with them.
-My goal is to ensure that you are getting advice from the person with the most relevant experience.

 <div class="center-text">
     <h2>Ready to get started?</h2>